daltwisney/pets/README.md

 pets
 ====

-Little node project for my dog and cats
+Little node project (API) for my dog and cats. need some persistence.  mongodb? redis?